wevote/WeVoteCordova/README.md

      that need to be increased to the minimum that is configured.
 These simulators are huge (1GB) and contain most of the commercial boot image for the phone that you will be simulating.
-     you probably will need to come back here later to add more, but at least get one downloaded so you can do a test run in the Simulator.
+     you probably will need to come back here later to add more, but at least get one downloaded, so you can do a test run in the Simulator.

-11. Invalidate Caches and restart
+17. Invalidate Caches and restart

     Go to File/"Invalidate Caches / Restart" and choose the option to restart.

-12. The gradle run that is automatically launched failed for me, so I had to upgrade the [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin.html#revisions)
+18. The gradle run that is automatically launched failed for me, so I had to upgrade the [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin.html#revisions)

     [Gradle](https://gradle.org/) is a build tool for Java, that serves the same purpose as Ant, or Make, or Webpack.